 The CMUA’s filing before FERC would suggest that high price market outcomes in the California energy markets are a first and foremost the result of market power.
 This simplistic conclusion ignores the many complex factors listed above.
 It is also not supported by rigorous analysis or consistent findings.

 For instance, the PX has commented that “Analysis of which types of participants were setting prices in CalPX markets show no consistent pattern by individual participant or participant category.
 In other words, there is no single entity or category of participant that can be singled out as the force driving prices during the event period.”
 The California ISO itself recently stated that “The performance of the ISO markets over the past two years has shown that workable competition has existed for most hours of the year (i.e. for all but about 1 to 2% of total annual hours).”
 Where the California ISO does detect instances of market power, its analysis is flawed because it fails to take into account the existence of high prices – and hence high generator opportunity costs – in other markets.
+The evidence presented by the CMUA purporting to prove that the California markets were uncompetitive suffers from the same fundamental defect.
+Naïve comparisons of market price outcomes with estimates of generating units’ marginal costs reflect neither the impact of real supply shortages on market price outcomes – and hence implicitly assume that generating units should never recover their fixed costs, nor do they reflect very real opportunity cost trade-offs open to generating units in related geographical and sequential markets.
 In fact, separate analyses undertaken by the PX and by the California ISO show that prices in the California markets during May and June of this year were consistent with prices in related markets.
-Figure 1 and Figure 2 demonstrate that during May and June 2000, prices in the California energy markets reflected wider trends and capacity shortages across the Western US., The PX’s statistical analysis of the Day-ahead market from April 1998 to March 2000 concluded that trends in prices were largely accounted for by “fundamental” factors
+Figure 1 and Figure 2 demonstrate that during May and June 2000, prices in the California energy marketd mirrored wider trends and capacity shortages across the Western US., The PX’s statistical analysis of the Day-ahead market from April 1998 to March 2000 concluded that trends in prices were largely accounted for by “fundamental” factors.

+The CMUA claims that California prices in fact “drive” prices in the remainder of the Western US.
+Enron notes that this assertion is not backed up by a single statement to that effect on the part of legitimate market observers, such as the California ISO or the California PX.
+Nor does the CMUA present any relevant statistical analysis to support this assertion.
+A comparison with out-of-market (“OOM”) purchase prices for the period June through August 2000 is hardly relevant in this context.
+First, as noted by the California PX “The ISO restricts information on Out-of-Market volumes and prices making it difficult to analyze impacts of these purchases on the Day-Ahead market.”
+Second, the evidence presented by the CMUA appears to contradict directly evidence presented elsewhere by the California ISO: “Over this period, about 60% of the energy purchased out-of-market by the ISO was at a pre-agreed price equal to the $750 price capacity in effect during May and June. … Overall, the average price paid for energy out0of market was $690 during hours when this energy was procured.”

 Notes: COB, PV & Mid-C prices are MW Daily wt.
 Avg.
 PX prices are 16-hour avg 6AM-10PM.